top of page

 A screenshot of the mailing policy for official BOP website

-In summary, basically following the instructions I've laid out above and everything will be ok.
-You can view the Federal mail Policy.
+In summary, follow the instructions I've laid out above and everything will be ok.
+You can view the Federal mail Policy yourself anytime.

 • Sent from an unapproved or third-party marketplace seller